MustafaFindik24/Deploying-java-app-on-k8s/README.md

 We created a Kubernetes secret to provide the generated key and crt from outside.

 kubectl create secret tls java-demoapp-tls --cert=tls.crt --key=tls.key

+After deploying the manifest files, we used a tunnel to access the domain.

+"minikube tunnel"